kinux98/SSSCWEB/README.md

 • We present the first attempt to utilize web videos for learning semantic correspondence in a self-supervised learning manner.

 • We provide a fully automatic process for dataset construction and labeling using web videos.
-Our strategy exploits the exclusive advantages of videos over images for generating accurate pseudo correspondence labels.
+Our strategy exploits the exclusive advantages of videos over images for generating accurate pseudo-correspondence labels.

 • Our method outperformed existing self-supervised learning models and even substantially improved supervised learning performance through transfer learning.

 ## Requirements
-The repository is tested on Ubuntu 20.04.1 LTS, Python 3.8.16, PyTorch 2.0.1+cu117.
+The repository is tested on Ubuntu 20.04.1 LTS, Python 3.8.16, and PyTorch 2.0.1+cu117.
 We use four NVIDIA RTX 6000 Ada Generation (49GB for each) for training.

-After preparing virtual environment, download requirementes packages with :
+After preparing the virtual environment, download requirements packages with :

 > pip install requirements.txt